Getting started with Email

 A review of problems with email communications within the department has highlighted the following areas:

 - Please write messages clearly and concisely.
 A lot of time is wasted scanning messages for key facts.

 - Please do not blindly forward messages without first editing the content to be clear and concise and to take account of the new intended recipient(s).

 - Please avoid using attachments for simple information that could be in the text of the email.

 - Please try to avoid using formatted text.
 (Note that many browsers can be incorrectly configured to automatically send all messages as formatted text which then appears as an attachment to some people.
 People encountering these problems should alert either IT staff or the senders who are probably unaware of the problem.)

 - MOST people can cope with Word attachments, but for some users this requires several minutes of messing around since not everyone uses a PC/Mac with MSWord to read their mail.
 Please be considerate. (large attachments >10Mb should be distributed as a link using the webupload facility to avoid filling the recipient's mailbox)

-- Most people ignore automatic requests for notification or receipt, so do not use them!
+- Most people ignore automatic requests for notification or receipt, so please do not use them!
 If you require confirmation of receipt, ask for one in the message.

 - Please use vacation message (out of office) settings if you are not checking mail for more than a couple of days.
 It helps people know that they are not going to get a reply to their urgent message.
 However spammers do use vacation messages as confirmation that their address lists are valid.

 - Please would Admin Staff / Committee Chairmen try to avoid duplication of circulations by both email and paper, or at least notify if paper copy will follow the email in order to avoid wasted printouts.